kingdido999/Front-end-Developer-Interview-Questions/README.md

 * What's a typical use case for anonymous functions?
 * How do you organize your code? (module pattern, classical inheritance?)
 * What's the difference between host objects and native objects?

+Host object: supplied by the host environment to complete the execution environment of ECMAScript.
+For example for browser environment, `window`, `document`, `location`.
+Native object: object in an ECMAScript implementation whose semantics are fully defined by this specification rather than by the host environment.
+For example, `Object`, `Date`, `indexOf`, `replace`...

 * Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?
 * What's the difference between `.call` and `.apply`?

+They both call a function with a given `this` value and arguments. `.call` takes a list of arguments whereas `.apply` takes an array of arguments.

 * Explain `Function.prototype.bind`.

+Creates a new function that, when called, set its `this` keyword set to the provided value.

 * When would you use `document.write()`?

+To include third party code.
+Since `document.write()` is always available, it is a good choice for third party vendors to use it to add their scripts.

 * What's the difference between feature detection, feature inference, and using the UA string?
 * Explain Ajax in as much detail as possible.
 * What are the advantages and disadvantages of using Ajax?